 By Capt.
-Kathy Thorp, USN (Ret), Surviving Spouse Advisory Committee member
+Kathy Thorp, USN (Ret), Surviving Spouse Advisory Council member

 Stress happens to all of us; no one can escape it.
 It’s how we handle the stressful situation — the fight-or-flight response — that’s important.
 There are many resources and recommendations to manage stress.

 It’s not a one-size-fits-all list; what works for one person, might not work for you, so consider the following suggestions: